progressively-crew/progressively/packages/documentation/docs/introduction/get-started.md

 This setup aims to provide a raw installation of the project and can also be used **for contributions**.

-Before going further, you need to have a running [Postgres](https://www.postgresql.org/) instance (Docker or locally) with a `rollout` database.
+Before going further, you need to have a running [Postgres](https://www.postgresql.org/) instance (Docker or locally) with a `progressively` database.

 Then, at the root of the project, make sure to run the following commands: